 Chiles en nogada is seen as very ‘Mexican’ due to its flavors and colors.
 Families prepare it to celebrate Independence Day fiestas.

 Traditionally the peppers were stuffed with fruit, but in time Mexican chefs added grounded beef.
-Soon, this new, meat-based variation was widely adopted, and went on to became a favorite of Mexican cuisine.
+Soon, this new, meat-based variation was widely adopted and went on to become a favorite of Mexican cuisine.

 14 – Mole Poblano (Chicken with a 25-Ingredient Sauce)